 Dorian Rhea Debussy, Ph.D. (she/her) is a Lecturer in the Department of Women’s, Gender, and Sexuality Studies at The Ohio State University at Newark.
 She joined the faculty in summer 2019, and she previously served as a Lecturer in the Department of Political Science for three years.

 Passionate about inclusive teaching, Rhea has extensive and varied teaching experiences.
 Previously, she taught queer studies courses for the Women's and Gender Studies Program at Kenyon College; courses on the politics of race, class, and gender at Manchester Community College and Eastern Connecticut State University; and LGBTQ+ studies, feminist studies, American politics, and quantitative methods courses at the University of Connecticut.
-In addition to teaching, Rhea continues to actively write about issues affecting LGBTQ+ people and LGBTQ+ politics more broadly.
-Her current book project is under contract with Columbia University Press with an expected publication date of fall 2025.
+In addition to teaching, Rhea remains engaged in service opportunities focused on supporting the career success of graduate students both at OSU and her alma mater.

 Selected Publications

-- Lavender Security Threats: The History of Anti-LGBTQ Policies in the American Military and Intelligence Community.
+- The Lavender Bans: A Century of Anti-LGBTQ+ Policies in the US Military.
+2026.
 New York: Columbia University Press.
-Forthcoming in fall 2025.

 - “LGBTQ+ Workers Want More Than Just Pinkwashing.”
 2024.
 WAMC Northeast Public Radio and The Academic Minute Podcast.
 Circulated by NPR, BBC Radio World Service, Inside Higher Ed, and others.